Raven-Amiatu/Raven-Amiatu/README.md

 ## 💡 About Me:

-I began my data science journey in 2022, transitioning from a background in medicine to pursue my passion for technology and analytics.
+I began my data science journey in 2022, transitioning from a background in medicine to pursue my passion for technology and data analytics.
 After moving to Melbourne, I embarked on a Master's in Data Science at the University of Melbourne, honing my skills to navigate and excel in today's competitive tech market.
 GitHub serves as a platform to showcase my creativity, technical expertise, and dedication to solving complex problems through data-driven solutions.

 ## 📜 Qualitfications: